 Child Support Amounts

 The amount of child support paid by noncustodial parents is determined at the state level, but some general guidelines can be applied universally.
 Some states allow their judges a lot of leeway in setting the actual amount, as long as the general state guidelines are followed.
 Others have very strict guidelines that leave the judges very little discretion.
-The factors usually include the needs of the child -- including health insurance, education, day care, and special needs; and the income and needs of the custodial parent.
+The factors usually include the needs of the child -- including health insurance, education, day care, and special needs, as well as the income and needs of the custodial parent.
 But the paying parent's ability to pay can also come into play.
-The following articles and state-specific resources cover child support guidelines, how to calculate child support amounts and related information.
+The following articles and state-specific resources cover child support guidelines, how to calculate child support amounts, and related information.

 Because college expenses are considered a form of child support under the law, they are subject to enforcement, modification, and termination.
 Typically, when a child is attending college, they are not "emancipated" -- or self-supporting.
 Your obligation to pay for educational expenses officially ends when the child is emancipated, or by the time your child earns a degree.

 However, the amount you are required to pay when a child is attending college may likely be reduced if the child is living at school, for example.
 This is because the cost of college includes room and board and the parent of primary residence isn't necessarily incurring those expenses.
 So, the parent of alternate residence will still likely have to pay, but that amount is likely to get reduced.